 Canada’s medical cannabis program has been around since 2001.

 In the Great White North, you are able to possess, carry, and share up to 30 grams of cannabis.
 Age requirements in Canada depend on the province.
 In most provinces, however, the legal age to purchase and consume is 19.
-In Alberta, the legal age is 18.
-In Quebec, the minimum age is 21.
+In Alberta, the legal age is 18 and in Quebec it is 21.

 Cannabis laws vary by province including how much you can purchase.
 In almost every province (except Nunavut) marijuana is sold in a government-run retail shop, a privately owned dispensary, or a mix of both.
 Some provinces allow you to order online and get it delivered.

 As a result of Canada’s leading position in the global marketplace, Canada’s employment opportunity in this industry has exploded.
 In 2017, Statistics Canada showed that almost 2,400 people were employed by 55 licensed cannabis producers.